kondo238/Capiscum_Genomic_Background_Analysis/README.md

 **group4**: for Three-species-common catalogs

 In each above directory, two input data ('dataset.ped' and 'dataset.map') were prepared.

-#
-This script includes two tasks as below.
+・This script includes two tasks as below.

 **1. Create bed file** **:** Create bed format file (dataset.bed) from input data (dataset.ped and dataset.map), which were all necessary for admixture analysis.

 **2. Admixture analysis** **:** Perform admixture analysis in each catalog dataset.

-#
-For running this job, please copy and paste the input directory (Admixture_dataset) in your working directory
+・For running this job, please copy and paste the input directory (Admixture_dataset) in your working directory

-#
-The summarized script is shown below:
+・The summarized script is shown below:
 ```
 ##Path_for_working_directory
 WD=/.../admixture_analysis